hironico/nico.drive/README.md

 Hironico's nico.drive is a webdav server running on nodejs.
 It features full support of WebDAV protocol plus additional exclusive features to ease display and search of hosted files.
 To take full advantage of the additional APIs, the server comes with its own web application embbedded (aka the nico.drive.client project).

-It's an all-in-one solution to backup important files and memories yet begin very simple to install and use.
+It's an all-in-one solution to backup important files and memories yet very simple to install and use.

 ## Features
-* WebDAV compliant server compatible with all WebDav compatible clients.
+* WebDAV compliant server compatible with all WebDav enabled devices such as NAS (Synology, QNap etc...)
-* Out of the box ready tu run although highly configurable (see dotenv-sample file)
+* Out of the box ready to run but also highly configurable (see dotenv-sample file)
 * Additional features as additional REST api :
     - image thumbnail generator
     - image metadata API support for EXIF and XMP